Constructing polylogarithms on higher-genus Riemann surfaces: Conclusions and further directions

 It is expected that the higher-genus polylogarithms constructed in this work will find broad applications in theoretical physics, ranging from multi-loop amplitudes in string theory to Feynman integrals in quantum field theory and beyond.
 At the same time, our results offer a concrete forward leap towards a coherent theory of integration on arbitrary Riemann surfaces and should prove relevant to questions in number theory and algebraic geometry.
 Among the myriad of mathematical and physical open problems raised by our construction, the following questions readily qualify for tractable follow-up research:

 \sm

-\begin{itemize} \itemsep=-0in \item[(i)] proving the conjecture advanced here that higher-genus polylogarithms close under taking primitives, and explicitly providing the generalizations to all orders of the interchange lemma and Fay identities discussed in section \ref{sec:close}; \item[(ii)] obtaining the separating and non-separating degenerations of the polylogarithms for arbitrary genera, exploiting the properties of the Arakelov Green function in \cite{DHoker:2017pvk, DHoker:2018mys}; \item[(iii)] determining the differential relations with respect to moduli variations satisfied by higher-genus polylogarithms and their integration kernels using complex-structure deformation theory \cite{DHoker:2014oxd, Basu:2018bde};
+\begin{itemize} \itemsep=-0in \item[(i)] proving the conjecture advanced here that higher-genus polylogarithms close under taking primitives, based on the generalizations to all orders of the interchange lemma and Fay identities discussed in section \ref{sec:close} which are provided and proven in \cite{DHoker:2024ozn}; \item[(ii)] obtaining the separating and non-separating degenerations of the polylogarithms for arbitrary genera, exploiting the properties of the Arakelov Green function in \cite{DHoker:2017pvk, DHoker:2018mys}; \item[(iii)] determining the differential relations with respect to moduli variations satisfied by higher-genus polylogarithms and their integration kernels using complex-structure deformation theory \cite{DHoker:2014oxd, Basu:2018bde};

 \item[(iv)] identifying generalizations of the (non-holomorphic) higher-genus modular graph tensors in \cite{Kawazumi:lecture, Kawazumi:seminar, DHoker:2020uid} that close under complex-structure variations and degenerations; \item[(v)] exploring the properties of the higher-genus associators proposed in section \ref{sec:assoc}, thereby generalizing the studies of elliptic associators introduced in \cite{Calaque:2009, Enriquez:2014, Hain:2013}; \item[(vi)] re-formulation of higher-genus string amplitudes in terms of the integration kernels and polylogarithms constructed in this work, a program that was foreshadowed long ago by the cohomological analysis of chiral blocks for the case of genus two in \cite{DHoker:2007csw} and implemented more recently at genus one in \cite{Broedel:2014vla, Gerken:2018,Broedel:2017jdo}. \end{itemize} We plan to report progress on some of these topics in future work.